nestingen/nestingen.github.io/index.md

-## Welcome to Amy Nestingen GitHub Page
+title: Welcome to Amy Nestingen GitHub Page

-Please look around at past projects I have done.
+description: Please look around at past projects I have done.
 The majority of my projects are from my completing my master's program in Data Science at Bellevue University.